dymurray/ao-blogs/status-example.md

 with Ansible Operator.
 A way to extend this example would be to have a dependent application watching the status of `Bitd` and perform it's deployment when `synced` is set to `true`.

+To see an up-to-date maintained version of the Bitcoin Operator, go [here](https://github.com/dymurray/bitcoin-operator)